pborlongan/pborlongan/README.md

 ### Hi, it's Pat :)

 I'm a front-end developer and digital designer.
 I'm currently learning Vue.js and React!

 Outside of tech, you'll see me volunteer for [Dev Edmonton Society](devedmonton.com) or [Ladies Learning Code](https://www.canadalearningcode.ca/).
 Or hanging out with my cat.
 Or watching a hockey game with my family.
 Or doing art.
 I do a lot of things

 ---

+## 🗒 Guestbook